Kalaga Thalaivan

 Kalaga Thalaivan is a 2022 Indian Tamil-language action thriller film directed by Magizh Thirumeni and produced by Udhayanidhi Stalin of Red Giant Movies.
 The film stars Udhayanidhi, Nidhhi Agerwal, Kalaiyarasan and Arav, Santhosh Prem.
-The music and background score were composed by Srikanth Deva and Arrol Corelli, while the cinematography and editing were handled by K. Dhillraj and N. B. Srikanth.
+The music and background score were composed by Arrol Corelli and Srikanth Deva, while the cinematography and editing were handled by K. Dhillraj and N. B. Srikanth.
 The film was predominantly shot in Chennai.

 Kalaga Thalaivan was released in theatres on 18 November 2022.
-The film received positive reviews from critics and became a commercial success.
+The film received positive reviews from critics, but had criticism towards the editing, and became a commercial success.

 Plot

 In Chennai, Thirumaaran works as a financial analyst for Vahjra Motors, a company which manufactures heavy vehicles.
 Vahjra launches one of the world's highest mileage giving trucks.
 Due to this, the stocks rise high and the company receives profits in the share market.
 However, Vahjra's CEO Ved Tiwari, who is operating in Mumbai, learns that the vehicles actually emit high amounts of pollutants and decides to keep it confidential, unbeknownst to the 18 board members and 20,000 employees.
 However, the truth comes into the limelight, which enrages Tiwari and shocks the entire company.

 Tiwari hires Arjun, an ex-commando-turned-private investigator to track down the whistleblower behind the leaking of the matter.
 Arjun investigates using violent ways and unearths a network of employees working against the company.
 Arjun suspects JP from Vahjra's Chennai regional headquarters to be the whistleblower and finally catches him.
 He forces JP to confess the identity of the whistle blower by showing a video of his granddaughter being assaulted and telling him that his son committed suicide after seeing the video.
 JP tells that he does not know about the whistleblower, but reveals about Vahjra's involvement in corporate funding by buying government factories which resulted in people losing jobs, and also reveals about the whistleblowers involved in exposing various international corporates.